 The PCFF was established in 1995 - by Mr. Yitzhak Frankental and several bereaved Israeli families.
 In 1998 the first meetings were held with a group of Palestinians families from Gaza who identified with the call to prevent further bereavement through dialogue, tolerance, peace and reconciliation.
 The connection with the group in Gaza was cut off as a result of the second Intifada.

 From 2000 the PCFF expanded to include Palestinian families from both the West Bank and East Jerusalem.
 These new members have substantially influenced the activities of the PCFF and shaped the character and functioning of the organization

-The Parents Circle - Families Forum is registered as an association and is managed jointly by the professional staff, Israelis and Palestinians working in two offices: the Palestinian in El'ram and the Israeli in Ramat Ef'al, Tel Aviv.
+The Parents Circle - Families Forum is registered as an association and is managed jointly by the professional staff, Israelis and Palestinians working in two offices: the Palestinian Office is Beit Jala and the Israeli Office is in Ramat Ef'al, Tel Aviv.

 Although the PCFF has no stated position on the political solution of the conflict, most of its members agree that the solution must be based on free negotiations between the leadership of both sides to ensure basic human rights, the establishment of two states for two peoples, and the signing of a peace treaty.

 The historic reconciliation between the two nations is a necessary condition for obtaining a sustainable peace treaty.